SaoYan/OpenCV_SimpleDemos/README.md

 make
 ./opencv_exp
 ```
+**ATTENTION**
+Some of the demos may need extra parameters from the command line.
+Refer to the following descriptions for details.

 ## SURF & SIFT Feature Detect
 **FeatureDetect**
 SURF feature & SIFT feature detector is included in opencv_contrib modules.
 Therefore, you may find the implementation quite different from other Opencv project.